josh-mchugh/rediscovering-javascript/chapter-3/README.md

 This example demonstrates the ability to use expressions as default parameters.
 In the example if the parameter for the date is not present a new default date object will be created and used.

 ## compute-default.js
-This example demonstrates the ability to use the paramters to compute a value based off another paramter.
+This example demonstrates the ability to use default paramters to compute a value based off another paramter if it is not present.
 Note that paramters must be defined in order as it will throw a ReferenceError that the variable is not defined.